GOFUVI/hf-eolus-task2-01-hf-spectra-processing/README.md

 ## Summary

 This repository implements a reproducible, containerized workflow to process high-frequency (HF) radar spectra from INTECMAR’s VILA and PRIO stations.
 The primary output is LLUV files containing radial metrics derived from SeaSonde spectral data.
-The pipeline supports campaign-specific configurations, automatic manifest generation, and scalable AWS batch processing (Lambda & S3 Batch Operations), ensuring consistent, traceable analyses with integrated error detection and reporting.
+The pipeline supports processing period-specific configurations, automatic manifest generation, and scalable AWS batch processing (Lambda & S3 Batch Operations), ensuring consistent, traceable analyses with integrated error detection and reporting.

 Processed LLUV datasets are publicly available on Zenodo (PRIO [1]; VILA [2]).
 The underlying analysis is carried out by the SeaSondeR R package [3], and the AWS-based batch workflow applied to each station is detailed in [4].